 (b) Denial by a Three-Judge Panel.
 When a petition for appeal is denied by a three-judge panel, the clerk of this Court shall send a copy of the order or memorandum opinion denying the appeal to counsel for the appellant and counsel for the appellee.
 Pro se prisoners and those with leave of this Court to proceed under this Rule may, within 14 days after the date of this notice, file a petition for rehearing in writing in the office of the clerk of this Court unless the denial was by a three-Judge panel after its consideration of a petition denied by a Judge of this Court pursuant to Code § 17.1-407.
 The petition for rehearing shall not exceed 5,300 words in length.
 The petition shall state that a copy has been mailed or delivered to counsel for the appellee.
 Four copies shall be filed.
 Oral argument on the petition for rehearing will not be allowed.
-The petition for rehearing shall be referred to the panel of this Court that considered the petition for appeal.
-No responsive brief shall be filed unless requested by this Court.
-The clerk of this Court shall notify counsel for the appellant and counsel for the appellee of the action taken by this Court on the petition for rehearing.
+The petition for rehearing shall be referred to the panel of this Court.
+The clerk of this Court shall notify counsel for the appellant and counsel for the appellee of the appellent and counsel for the petition for rehearing.
 All petitioners other than pro se prisoners and those with leave of this Court to proceed under this Rule must follow the provisions of Rule 5A:15A(b) when filing a petition for a rehearing of an order of a three-judge panel denying a petition for appeal.